logseq/docs/db-version.md

     * Tags associated with a page are associated to that page with a `Page Tags` property.
   * Tags are removed from their blocks when the `Remove inline tags` checkbox is checked.
 This matches the behavior of the DB version.
 * Property types are automatically detected for Number, Date, Checkbox, Url, Node and Text.
 If a property value has two conflicting but compatible types like Number and Text, it will choose the more lenient Text type.
+* Assets are copied and renamed to unique uuids.
+Zotero pdfs are imported, if the importer is run on desktop.

 ### Convert File Graph to DB graph